 What is Domn?

-The person who discovered Domn ransomware is Michael Gillespie, this malicious program is a part of the Djvu ransomware family.
-Like most programs of this type, Domn is designed to prevent victims from accessing their data by encrypting them with a strong encryption algorithm.
-To be able to use their files again, victims are forced to purchase a decryption tool and key.
-Domn appoints a new extension to every encrypted file, it renames all files by adding the ".domn" extension to their filenames.
-For example, Domn renames a file named "1.jpg" to "1.jpg.domn" and so on.
-It also creates a ransom note, the "_readme.txt" file.
+Discovered by Michael Gillespie, Domn is a malicious program and part of the Djvu ransomware family.
+Like most programs of this type, Domn is designed to prevent victims from accessing their data by encrypting files with strong encryption algorithms.
+To regain access to their files, victims are encouraged to purchase a decryption tool and key.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Other examples of ransomware-type programs include RSA, Kvag, and IS.
 Most are used to extort money from people by encrypting their files and forcing them to pay a ransom.
 Common differences are size of ransom and cryptographic algorithm (symmetric or asymmetric) that is used to encrypt data.